ManuelXarepe/Geant4/linux.md

     You can exit and rejoin whenever you want, and even have multiple sessions open.
 As long as the container is running, all the changes you make will remain in place between sessions.
 10. Your local folder is shared under `/usershared`, so anything inside this folder is editable by your native system and inside the image.
 This also means that changes inside this folder are permanent.
 11. Let’s test GEANT4 using one of its examples, compile and run it: <br>
-    1. `$ cp -r /usr/local/geant4/geant4.10.04.p03-install/share/Geant4-10.4.3/examples/basic/B2/B2a /usershared/`
+    1. `$ cp -r /usr/local/geant4/geant4.10.04.p03-install/share/Geant4-10.4.3/examples /usershared/`
-    2. `$ cd /usershared/B2a`
+    2. `$ cd /usershared/examples/basic/B2/B2a`
-    3. `$ make`
+    3. `$ mkdir build`
-    4. `$ exampleB2a`
+    4. `$ cd build`
+    5. `$ cmake ..`
+    6. `$ make`
+    7. `$ ./exampleB2a`
-    5. In the Qt window that opens, type `/run/beamOn 1` in the “Session” box at the bottom and press enter.
+    8. In the Qt window that opens, type `/run/beamOn 1` in the “Session” box at the bottom and press enter.
 You should see particle trajectories.
 Use the mouse to rotate, zoom in and out.
     If you see an error about writing permissions when trying step 1. above, exit the container and edit the setup script to uncomment the line `#chmod -R a+rw .` -- then source the setup script again.
 12. That’s it!
 You are ready to run GEANT4 in your computer!